Sanaa Hamri: Early career

 After college, Hamri moved to New York City in order to pursue an acting career.
 Hamri struggled through auditions and unemployment before she decided to try working in the production side of the business.
-She taught herself filmmaking skills firsthand, such as how to use an avid editing machine.
+She taught herself filmmaking skills firsthand, such as how to use an Avid editing machine.
 Hamri then moved from seeking an acting career to making videos and was eventually noticed by cinematographer, Malik Hassan Sayeed.
 During this time she worked as an editor of music videos at a post-production studio.

 Sayeed, who also produced videos, was impressed by Hamri's work and showed it to Mariah Carey, who subsequently hired Hamri to direct a music video.
 Sayeed also gave Hamri her first editing job for a reggae/hip-hop fusion group called Born Jamericans.
 Hamri then began to take on more work as she became better known.

 Music videos

 Hamri's videos include but are not limited to Jadakiss's "U Make Me Wanna", Prince's "Musicology", Kelly Rowland's "Stole" and Mariah Carey's "Crybaby", "Bringin' On the Heartbreak" and "Don't Stop (Funkin' 4 Jamaica)" and Carey's unreleased video for "Last Night a DJ Saved My Life".
 She has directed videos for Nicki Minaj, Lenny Kravitz, Joss Stone, Sting, Common, Raven-Symoné, Eric Benet, Amel Larrieux, Jay-Z, A*Teens, and Christina Aguilera.
 She also directed the music video for Greyson Chance's "Waiting Outside The Lines".

 In 2011 Hamri shot a music video for Nicki Minaj's single "Super Bass."
-In the video Minaj is portrayed as a "Black Harajuku Barbie", an element which, according to Nina Cartier, states satirizes white beauty standards.
+In the video Minaj is portrayed as a "Black Harajuku Barbie", an element which, according to Nina Cartier, satirizes white beauty standards.